 Insurance repairs and replacements with Commercial Shade Sails

 If your shade sail has hail, wind, storm or fire damage and is covered by your insurance policy we can help.
 Commercial Shade Sails can provide an insurance quote to replace your shade sail.
-Our local expert installers are committed to delivering insurance replacements quickly and within your budget.
+Our expert shade sail fabrication team are committed to delivering insurance replacements quickly and within your budget.

 Our superior quality shade sails are designed for the unpredictable Australian weather.
 We combine hard-wearing fabric and high-strength, marine-grade stainless steel fittings and perimeter cables so our shade sails are resilient, stable and long-lasting.
 With our unrivalled 10-year warranty on the fabric and stitching, your insurance replacement is in safe hands with Commercial Shade Sails.